Riddick Bowe vs. Andrew Golota II: Background

-In early 1996 Bowe had agreed with Lennox Lewis to fight at some point in the year.
-Eventually it was agreed upon that the two would meet in September of that year, and as part of the deal both men were signed to fight two separate fights immediately before.
-Bowe, who had not fought since knocking out Evander Holyfield in their third meeting in 1995, signed to fight the Polish contender Golota, who was undefeated but widely unknown as a proven fighter.
-Bowe did not take Golota seriously and went through training half-seriously, claiming that he didn't know how to train for "a bum" and infuriating his trainer Eddie Futch, who was growing impatient with Bowe's apparent lack of desire to train.
-As such, Bowe came into the ring that night at 252 pounds.
+The first fight between Bowe and Golota was signed as part of an agreement between Bowe and former world champion Lennox Lewis, where the two men would face each other at some indeterminate point before the end of 1996.
+As per the contract, both fighters were required to take a tune-up fight before facing each other.
+Paired against the Polish up-and-comer, Bowe did not take his training seriously for the Golota fight, saying that he didn't know how to train for "a bum".
+This did not sit well with Bowe's longtime trainer Eddie Futch, who was growing increasingly frustrated with Bowe's tendency to not want to put in the work in training camp.

-Golota surprised the sluggish Bowe by dominating most of the fight, constantly and effectively using his jab and landing several powerful combinations through the course of seven rounds.
+Bowe weighed in for the fight at 252 pounds, which was the heaviest he had ever been for any of his professional bouts, and was not in prime physical condition.
+Golota took advantage of this and dominated most of the fight, constantly and effectively using his jab and landing several powerful combinations through the course of seven rounds.
 However, from the second round forward, Golota ran into trouble with low blows and had one point deducted in each of the fourth and sixth rounds.
 Though he was ahead on all scorecards, another vicious blow to Bowe's testicles in the seventh led to referee Wayne Kelly stopping the fight and awarding Bowe the victory by disqualification.
 Almost immediately after the stoppage, members of Bowe's entourage entered the ring and attacked Golota, Golota traded punches with one of the men, but another, Jason Harris, struck Golota in the head with a walkie-talkie (Golota later required 11 stitches to close the resulting gash).
 Fans of both fighters joined the melee and fights began breaking out in the crowd.
 The post-fight riot led to 10 arrests and nine spectators had to be rushed to hospital.

-Bowe's performance in the first fight hurt his future twofold.
-Lewis pulled out of their agreed upon fight, choosing instead to pursue a match for the WBC world championship (which he would get the following year).
-Second, Eddie Futch announced on October 3 that he was resigning as Bowe’s trainer.
-The veteran handler said he felt his time was being wasted continuing to train the former champion when he would not take his conditioning seriously.
+Bowe's poor performance against Golota led to Lewis deciding not to pursue their previously agreed upon fight and instead focus his sights on regaining the heavyweight championship.
+Futch, who said he was "embarrassed" by Bowe's effort, decided that he could no longer train the former undisputed world champion and announced this to the press in October 1996.
+Futch cited "irreconcilable differences" as his reasoning and felt that Bowe was continuing to waste his time by not putting in the work.
+Bowe later admitted he had not taken Golota seriously coming into the previous fight and attributed his poor performance to the fact that he had not trained much for the bout.

-Two weeks after the announcement by Futch, Bowe and Golota signed for a rematch which was to be held in Atlantic City, New Jersey at Boardwalk Hall on December 14, 1996.
-Bowe admitted he had not taken Golota seriously coming into the previous fight and attributed his poor performance to the fact that he had not trained much for the bout.
+There was still significant interest in a rematch between Bowe and Golota, and the fight was signed for December of 1996.
 For the rematch, Bowe brought in renowned trainer Mackie Shilstone and a nutritionist to monitor his training and diet and weighed in at 235 pounds for the rematch with Golota.